MediaComem/comem-archidep/ex/revprod-deployment.md

 $> sudo systemctl start revprod-landing
 ```

-> You can check that it is running with `sudo systemctl status revprod-landing`.
+> :gem: You can check that it is running with `sudo systemctl status
+> revprod-landing`.

 Create an nginx site configuration file
 `/etc/nginx/sites-available/revprod-landing` (e.g. with `nano`) to expose this